-Students may take no more than 19 semester credit hours during fall or spring semester without special permission of their advisor and the vice president of Academic Affairs or vice president of Student Affairs.
+Students may take no more than 19 semester credit hours during fall or spring semester without special permission of their advisor and the executive vice president of instruction or vice president of student services.

 Students will not be permitted to register for more than 22 semester credit hours.